alttch/eva3/doc/integrations/unipi.rst

 ==============

-EVA ICS has 4 pre-built PHI modules for UniPi (model Axon S115), which can be also used as a templates for other UniPi models.
+EVA ICS has 4 pre-built PHI modules for UniPi (model Axon S115), which can be also used as the templates for other UniPi models.
 As all models use very similar Modbus register maps, PHIs are compatible or require only slight modifications.

 * **unipi_axon_s115_ain** analog input
 * **unipi_axon_s115_aout** analog output